AsamK/signal-cli/README.md

 * Verify the number using the code received via SMS or voice, optionally add `--pin PIN_CODE` if you've added a pin code to your account

       signal-cli -a ACCOUNT verify CODE

 * Send a message

+     ```sh
      signal-cli -a ACCOUNT send -m "This is a message" RECIPIENT
+     ```

 * Pipe the message content from another process.

       uname -a | signal-cli -a ACCOUNT send --message-from-stdin RECIPIENT

 * Receive messages

       signal-cli -a ACCOUNT receive

 **Hint**: The Signal protocol expects that incoming messages are regularly received (using `daemon` or `receive` command).
 This is required for the encryption to work efficiently and for getting updates to groups, expiration timer